trys/trysv4/content/blog/coding-with-contracts-components.md

 Here's the tldr;

 - Lay out a consistent public API and stick to it
-- Document they whys and why nots
+- Document the whys and why nots
-- Create inheritable components with mixins and BEM
+- Create extendable base components with mixins and BEM
 - Emit standardised events
 - Be a reflection of state, not stateful
+- Avoid saturating props and scoped slots, keep a tiny data contract
 - Be HTML-like
-- Avoid saturating props and scoped slots, keep a tiny data contract
 - Document refs, and any public methods

 There's so much that could be expanded on for component contracts.
 Much of these concepts have come from years of trial & error, and iteration.
 As you work on even a few projects, you'll quickly see where the cracks in your system are, and begin to come up with ways to solve them. **Note all problems down** the minute you encounter of them.
 It's far too easy to get to the end of a long project and forget the challenges you faced along the way.